 Volunteers are given a tremendous amount of responsibility and autonomy.
 In order to successfully complete their tenure as a volunteer, they must develop the ability to self-manage and solve problems without intensive management from their supervisor, because often their supervisor is located in a different city.
-They learn to adjust quickly to the needs of the community and implement projects in unknown environments with limited resources and limited experience.
+They learn to adjust quickly to the needs of the community and implement projects in unknown environments with limited resources and experience.

 Some Peace Corps programs abroad were suspended due to the pandemic.
-Peace Corps is still taking applications for future initiatives.
-To apply you must be at least 18 years old and a U.S. citizen.
-For more information, and to get the latest update on opportunities visit www.peacecorps.gov.
+Programs began to resume internationally in the summer of 2022.
+To apply, you must be at least 18 years old and a U.S. citizen.
+For more information, and to get the latest update on opportunities, visit www.peacecorps.gov.